incodiy/codiy/README.md

 Bismillah.

 This package used for simplifying some code with Laravel framework.
-This code inspired by muntilan-CMS code developed by .::bit.
+This code inspired by Muntilan-CMS code developed by .::bit.

 1).
 INSTALL LARAVEL